SecurEth/guidelines/process.md

 After the smart contract system is certified and ready for release, a plan should be developed that comprehensively and clearly describes the process to monitor and/or react to scenarios as they occur.
-It is often useful to ensure that these mechanisms are included into the Development and Verification processes so that those mechanisms are also performing the correct actions.
+It is often useful to ensure that these mechanisms are included into the Development and Verification processes correct performing of the tooling.
 Resources should be allocated for this process that covers the necessary operational periods it will be in effect.
 This process should also include a means for alerting the stakeholders, maintaining an orderly and clear response when issue arise.